RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 Some exploits can not be compiled statically.

-For example exploits that compile .so dynamic shared object files that need to be loaded by the vulnerable program.
+For example: Exploits that compile shared object .so files that need to be loaded by the vulnerable program.
 It is not possible to cross-compile them either as the .so files heavily depend on the ABI of the target system.

 ### Targeting aarch64

-The assumption is that we can not compile on the target system.
-Instead we use a system with the same architecture and where the Linux flavour is as close as possible to the target system.
+The assumption is that it is not possible to compile the exploit on the target system.
+Instead we use a system with the same architecture and where the Linux flavour is as close as possible to the target system (a matching libc version often is what matters most).

 AWS has a good selection flavours (Ubuntu, Red Hat, SuSE and Debian).
-It is free to spin up a ARM64 (aarch64) t2.nano instance to compile an exploit.
+It is free to spin up a ARM64 (aarch64) t2.nano instance and compile an exploit.
 We also have a lab with various other architectures and flavours.
 That's what we do.

 ### Compiling [CVE-2021-4034] for aarch64

 A good example is [CVE-2021-4034](https://github.com/arthepsy/CVE-2021-4034/) also known as polkit/pkexec exploit.
-The exploit compiles more source during runtime _and_ requires the vulnerable program to load the just compiled .so file.
+The exploit compiles additional .c files during runtime _and_ the vulnerable program needs to load the newly compiled .so file.

-There are better exploits around but the reference exploit [cve-2021-4043-poc.c](https://github.com/arthepsy/CVE-2021-4034/blob/main/cve-2021-4034-poc.c) is just perfect for what we like to showcase.
+There are better exploits but the reference exploit [cve-2021-4043-poc.c](https://github.com/arthepsy/CVE-2021-4034/blob/main/cve-2021-4034-poc.c) is just perfect for what we like to showcase.

 We need to modify the original exploit in two ways:
 1. Split it into two separate .c files.